 A 2017 study of the special considerations in evaluating the mental health of LGBT elders found these older adults are at risk for significant mental and physical health disparities.
 They have higher rates of anxiety, depression, and substance abuse disorders.
 The stressors LGBT elders face include coming out, prejudice, stigma, anti-LGBT violence, and internalized homophobia, or self-stigma.

 “Discrimination,” write the researchers, “is at the center of the substantial risk factors for this population and their communities, since it hinders both access and utilization of care.”
-In fact, 76 percent of all those participating in the Community Survey ranked LGBTQ discrimination as the number-one problem.
+In fact, 76% of all those participating in the Community Survey ranked LGBTQ discrimination as the No. 1 problem.

 Clearly LGBTQ Millennials aren’t the only ones of their generation experiencing higher rates of mental illness.
 A Vox Magazine report, “A Generation on Edge: A Look at Millennials and Mental Health,” cites a number of reasons for the uptick, including high-performance expectations for sports and universities, and “helicopter parents” who inject themselves between their well-loved children and any challenge that comes their way.